-The available for sale financial instruments reserve contains the gains made by the Council arising from changes in the value of its investments that have quoted marked prices or otherwise do not have fixed or determined payments.
-The balance is reduced when investments with accumulated gains are either revalued downwards and the gains are lost, or the investments are disposed of and the gains are realised.
+In previous years, the available for sale financial instruments reserve contains the gains made by the Council arising from changes in the value of its investments that have quoted marked prices or otherwise do not have fixed or determined payments.
+From 1st April 2018 IFRS9 removed the category of 'Available for Sale'.
+The balance was therefore written out and re-categorised in the year.